thepembeweb/udagram-microservices-app/README.md

 ### Using Travis CI to deploy on AWS infrastructure.

 The repo has travis ci build instructions in .travisci.yaml.
-Follow below steps to create a build plan.
+Follow the below steps to create a build plan.

 1. Integrate GIT with Travis CI - https://travis-ci.org/
 2. On Travis CI setup the following env variables for the repo/branch.